The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 $ sudo fuser -s /var/log/puppet/master.log; echo $?

-#4 Updated by Brian Pitts almost 3 years ago
+#4 Updated by Brian Pitts about 3 years ago

 Short version: puppetmasterd creates the log file with root ownership, but it should be owned by puppet.